swiftlang/swift/docs/TextFormatting.rst

 ``OutputStream``\ s are passed around.
 Then, we'd simply need a ``class StringStream`` for creating ``String`` representations.
-It would also make ``OutputStream`` adapters a *bit* simpler to use because you'd never need to “write back” explicitly onto the target stream.
-However, stateful ``OutputStream`` adapters would still need a ``close()`` method, which makes a perfect place to return a copy of the underlying stream, which can then be “written back”:
+It would also make ``OutputStream`` adapters a *bit* simpler to use because you'd never need to "write back" explicitly onto the target stream.
+However, stateful ``OutputStream`` adapters would still need a ``close()`` method, which makes a perfect place to return a copy of the underlying stream, which can then be "written back":

 .. parsed-literal::